-Pursuant to the articles of association of the Company, an EGM shall be convened on the requisition of one or more shareholders holding, at the date of deposit of the requisition, not less than one tenth of the paid up capital of the Company having the right of voting at general meetings.
-Such requisition shall be made in writing to the Board or the Company Secretary for the purpose of requiring an EGM to be called by the Board for the transaction of any business specified in such requisition.
+Pursuant to Article 64 of the articles of association of the Company, an EGM shall be convened on the requisition of one or more shareholders holding, at the date of deposit of the requisition, not less than one tenth of the voting rights (on a one vote per share basis) in the capital of the Company.
+Such requisition shall be made in writing to the Board or the Company Secretary for the purpose of requiring an EGM to be called by the Board and adding resolutions to the agenda of the meeting for the transaction of any business specified in such requisition.
 Such meeting shall be held within two months after the deposit of such requisition.
 If within 21 days of such deposit, the Board fails to proceed to convene such meeting, the requisitionist(s) himself (themselves) may do so in the same manner, and all reasonable expenses incurred by the requisitionist(s) as a result of the failure of the Board shall be reimbursed to the requisitionist(s) by the Company.